svachalek/svg_evo/README.md

 * gradients
 * curves
 * cross-breeding (although it badly needs improvement)
+* weighted evaluation based on color histogram and edge detection

 For my own challenge I didn't read the source or run the program until I was generating pretty good results on my own.
 Comparing in hindsight one of the